sidson1/HacktoberFest2022-3/README.md

 # Welcome to HacktoberFest2022

-# Upload Projects or Different Types of Programs in any Language
+# You can Upload Projects or Different Types of Programs in any Language
+# What is Hacktoberfest?
+# Steps to follow
+# Note: